aashnajoshi/MoodBeats/README.md

-# EmoTunes
+# MoodBeats
-EmoTunes is an emotion-based music recommendation system.
+MoodBeats is an emotion-based music recommendation system.
 It detects a user's emotion in real-time using a webcam, processes the image through a trained neural network model, and plays a YouTube song corresponding to the detected emotion.
 The songs are selected from CSV files based on different emotional categories (e.g., Happy, Sad).
 Users can also manually choose their emotions for a more customized experience.

 ## Features
 - Real-time emotion detection via webcam